-Apply some more butter, sprinkle some oregano and Cut the dough into bread sticks, but do not cut all the way down and bake it in medium rack, at 180 degree Celsius for about 7-8 minutes.
+Apply some more butter over the dough, sprinkle some oregano and chili flakes (optional) and Cut the dough into bread sticks, but do not cut all the way down and bake at 180 degree Celsius for about 15 minutes or till done.

 Take out, and put 2-3 tsp of melted butter evenly and let the butter seep in.